 - What does your warranty really get you?
 Replacement?
 Repair?
 If you answer, “The guy told me it was replacement”, did you read that in the agreement?
 Sales folk makes a very nice commission on that warranty (in fact I think he pockets most of it).
 Be sure what the salesman said is what is written in the contract.

 - Seems easy isn’t it?
 How many folks do you know that end up paying the interest on these “don’t pay for a year” deals?
 You don’t know of any?
 No one will admit they screwed up.
 Learn the rules.

 - Investing rules?
 Libraries have been written about all the “rules of investing”.
 Folks are still buying Mutual Funds that claim they “Beat the Market”, or have “Guaranteed Growth”, but can they say that without it being true?Depends on the context they made the statement, isn’t it?

 - If I create a mutual fund and for the first 4 years, it “beats the S&P 500 for growth”, I can make that claim in any advertisement I want, and it is truthful, can’t I?
 Research of this fund would uncover this truth, so always check these types of claims.
 What if I created 500 funds 5 years ago, but only allowed “internal trading” of it, and only made the 1 that did beat the S&P 500 for 5 years available to the public?
 I can make the claim still, I don’t need to mention the 499 failures.

 - If I say that in 5 years your money will Growth by 3% a year guaranteed, you might want that, but if you didn’t look closely to see, that if you tried to take your money out before 5 years, you’d have extensive penalties, would that change your point of view?
 You have your guaranteed growth, however, you also have a locked in investment.

-There are so many more of these kinds of truthful statements, that still are not really what you think the truth is.
+There are so many more of these truthful statements that still are not really what you think the truth is.

 Learn the rules of the financial game.
 That is what financial literacy means to me.
 What does it mean to you?